-Donee Deduction (as a % of net qualifying amount) 1.
+Donee Maximum limit Deduction (as a % of net qualifying amount) 1.
 National defence fund set up by the Central Government NA 100% 2.
 Jawaharlal Nehru Memorial Fund NA 50% 3.
 Prime Minister's Drought Relief Fund NA 50% 4.
 Prime Minister's National Relief Fund NA 100% 5.
 Prime Minister's Armenia Earthquake Relief Fund NA 100% 6.
 Africa (Public Contributions- India) Fund NA 100% 7.
 National Children's Fund NA 100% 8.
-Indira Gandhi Memorial Trust NA 50% 9.
-Rajiv Gandhi Foundation NA 50% 10.
-National Foundation for Communal Harmony NA 100% 11.
-An approved university or educational institution of national eminence NA 100% 12.
+Prime Minister Cares Fund (PM Cares Fund) NA 100% 9.
+Indira Gandhi Memorial Trust NA 50% 10.
+Rajiv Gandhi Foundation NA 50% 11.
+National Foundation for Communal Harmony NA 100% 12.
+An approved university or educational institution of national eminence NA 100% 13.
 The Chief Minister's Earthquake Relief Fund, Maharashtra.
-NA 100% 13.
-Any fund set up by the Government of Gujarat for providing relief to victims of earthquake in Gujarat NA 100% 14.
-Zila Saksharta Samiti NA 100% 15.
-National or State Blood Transfusion Council NA 100% 16.
-Fund set up by a State Government for medical relief to the poor NA 100% 17.
-Army Central Welfare Fund or Air Force Central Welfare Fund or Indian Naval Benevolent fund NA 100% 18.
-Andhra Pradesh Chief Minister's Cyclone Relief Fund NA 100% 19.
-National Illness Assistance Fund NA 100% 20.
-Chief Minister's Relief Fund or Lieutenant Governor's Relief Fund NA 100% 21.
-National Sports Fund or National Cultural Fund or Fund for Technology Development and Application set up by the Central Government NA 100% 22.
-National Trust for Welfare of Persons with Autism, Cerebral Palsy, Mental Retardation and Multiple Disabilities NA 100% 23.
-Swachh Bharat Kosh3 NA 100% 24.
-Clean Ganga Fund (Only for resident donor) NA 100% 25.
-National Fund for Control of Drug Abuse NA 100%
+NA 100% 14.
+Any fund set up by the Government of Gujarat for providing relief to victims of earthquake in Gujarat NA 100% 15.
+Zila Saksharta Samiti NA 100% 16.
+National or State Blood Transfusion Council NA 100% 17.
+Fund set up by a State Government for medical relief to the poor NA 100% 18.
+Army Central Welfare Fund or Air Force Central Welfare Fund or Indian Naval Benevolent fund NA 100% 19.
+Andhra Pradesh Chief Minister's Cyclone Relief Fund NA 100% 20.
+National Illness Assistance Fund NA 100% 21.
+Chief Minister's Relief Fund or Lieutenant Governor's Relief Fund NA 100% 22.
+National Sports Fund or National Cultural Fund or Fund for Technology Development and Application set up by the Central Government NA 100%

-26. Any other fund or any institution which satisfies conditions mentioned in Sec 80G(5) Limit 50% 27.
-Government or any local authority to be utilised for any charitable purpose other than the purpose of promoting family planning Limit 50% 28.
-An authority constituted in India by or under any law enacted either for the purpose of dealing with and satisfying the need for housing accommodation or for the purpose of planning, development or improvement of cities, towns & village, or for both Limit 50% 29.
-Any corporation specified in section 10(26BB) for promoting the interest of minority community Limit 50% 30.
-Government or any approved local authority, institution or association to be utilised for the purpose of promoting family planning Limit 100% 31.
-Any temple, mosque, gurdwara, church or other place notified as historic, archaeological or artistic importance or to be a place of worship by the Central Government (for renovation or repair) Limit 50% 32.
+23. National Trust for Welfare of Persons with Autism, Cerebral Palsy, Mental Retardation and Multiple Disabilities NA 100% 24.
+Swachh Bharat Kosh3 NA 100% 25.
+Clean Ganga Fund (Only for resident donor) 4 NA 100% 26.
+National Fund for Control of Drug Abuse NA 100% 27.
+Any other fund or any institution which satisfies conditions mentioned in Sec 80G(5) Limit 50% 28.
+Government or any local authority to be utilised for any charitable purpose other than the purpose of promoting family planning Limit 50% 29.
+An authority constituted in India by or under any law enacted either for the purpose of dealing with and satisfying the need for housing accommodation or for the purpose of planning, development or improvement of cities, towns & village, or for both Limit 50% 30.
+Any corporation specified in section 10(26BB) for promoting the interest of minority community Limit 50% 31.
+Government or any approved local authority, institution or association to be utilised for the purpose of promoting family planning Limit 100% 32.
+Any temple, mosque, gurdwara, church or other place notified as historic, archaeological or artistic importance or to be a place of worship by the Central Government (for renovation or repair) Limit 50% 33.
 The Indian Olympic Association or to any notified institute for development of infrastructure for sports and games or sponsorship of sports and games in India (only donation by a company) Limit 100%

-Compute total income for the A.Y.2020-21 of Miss Dipika, a resident individual, from the following details:
+Compute total income for the A.Y.2021-22 of Miss Dipika, a resident individual, from the following details: